Why Do Small Businesses Need Cyber Security?

 Once a hacker is on your organization’s servers they can cause some real damage.
 A strong password should be a combination of upper case and lower case letters combined with numbers and special characters.
 Teaching employees to develop strong passwords could help save your company from going out of business.

 Employees need to know about the various dangers associated with clicking on web links or email attachments from unknown sources.
 When an employee clicks on a link that is spam, it can unleash all sorts of havoc on their system and on the organization’s servers.
 It could even open the doors to hackers in the future.
-Employees should know how to spot a suspicious attachment or email from fake websites and avoid them like the plague.
+Employees should know how to spot suspicious attachments or emails from fake websites and avoid them like the plague.

 And lastly, you need to stress the importance of having and maintaining regular backups to your employees.
 Protecting data against ransomware is the need of the hour and the only way of doing that is through regular backups.
 You must back your work up.